arobinson-it/azure-hybrid-identity-lab/README.md

 - LAN
 - OPT1

-VMware virtual networks are used to isolate different portions of the environment.

-The firewall configuration is being used to practice:
+The firewall is used to practice:

 - Inter-network routing
 - DHCP